Jaymahn07/Insurance-model/README.md

 # Insurance-model
-The deployed Web App is live at https://insurance-prediction-model.herokuapp.com/ This Web App predicts if a client is likely to purchase an Insurance based on Machine learning The model is trained on a Dataset called Tips.csv in the Repository The web App was bulit in python using the following libraries
+The deployed Web App is live at https://insurance-prediction-model.herokuapp.com/ This Web App predicts if a client is likely to purchase an Insurance based on Machine learning The model is trained on a Dataset called tips.csv in the Repository.
+The web App was bulit in python using the following libraries

 streamlit